 - Write at least 300 words

 - Include common misspellings of your name or other keywords your potential audience might search.
-For example, if you’re a copywriter, you’ll want to include this in your content as hiring managers may search this term.
+For example, if you’re a copywriter, you’ll want to include this in your content, as hiring managers may search for this term.

 You want everyone from childhood friends to potential employers to have the information they need to get in touch.
 Okay, maybe you don’t — but that’s where customization comes in.
 Considering including: